-12.1 Certification of the Principal Executive and Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2 002 13.1 Certification of Principal Executive Officer and Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of Independent Registered Public Accounting Firm-Marcum Bernstein & Pinchuk LLP 99.1 Letter from KPMG Huazhen LLP (incorporated by reference to Exhibit 99.1 to our Annual Report on Form 20-F for the year ended December 31, 2017, as amended, filed with the Securities and Exchange Commission on December 11, 2018) 99.2 Form of Audit Committee Charter (incorporated by reference to Exhibit 99.2 to our Annual Report on Form 20-F for the year ended December 31, 2019, filed with the Securities and Exchange Commission on June 29, 2020.)
+12.1 Certification of the Principal Executive and Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2 002 13.1 Certification of Principal Executive Officer and Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Consent of Independent Registered Public Accounting Firm-Marcum Bernstein & Pinchuk LLP 15.2 Consent of Independent Registered Public Accounting Firm-Marcum Bernstein & Pinchuk LLP 99.1 Letter from KPMG Huazhen LLP (incorporated by reference to Exhibit 99.1 to our Annual Report on Form 20-F for the year ended December 31, 2017, as amended, filed with the Securities and Exchange Commission on December 11, 2018) 99.2 Form of Audit Committee Charter (incorporated by reference to Exhibit 99.2 to our Annual Report on Form 20-F for the year ended December 31, 2019, filed with the Securities and Exchange Commission on June 29, 2020.)
 99.3 Form of Compensation Committee Charter (incorporated by reference to Exhibit 99.3 to our Annual Report on Form 20-F for the year ended December 31, 2019, filed with the Securities and Exchange Commission on June 29, 2020.)
 99.4 Form of Nominating and Corporate Governance Committee Charter (incorporated by reference to Exhibit 99.5 to our Annual Report on Form 20-F for the year ended December 31, 2019, filed with the Securities and Exchange Commission on June 29, 2020.)
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101 CAL XBRL Taxonomy Extension Calculation Linkbase Document

-101.DEF\
+- 101.CAL\XBRL Taxonomy Extension Calculation Linkbase Document101.DEF\XBRL Taxonomy Extension Definition Linkbase Document

-101.LAB\
+- 101.LAB\

-101.PRE\

-XBRL Taxonomy Extension Definition Linkbase Document
+XBRL Taxonomy Extension Label Linkbase Document

+- 101.PRE\

 XBRL Taxonomy Extension Calculation Presentation Document

-XBRL Taxonomy Extension Label Linkbase Document

-\ Filed herewith
+- \ Filed herewith

-\\ Furnished herewith
+- \\ Furnished herewith